pgrill/guidelines/security/README.md

 ### Passwords

+#### Password creation

+- Avoid auto-generating passwords.
+Instead, ask the user to define one during signup.
+- Create a minimum password complexity policy and ask the user to choose a password that he/she does not use anywhere else.

 #### Password reset

 - Avoid using "personal questions" to reset the users' passwords.
-- Always ask for the user's current password if the user is logged in.
+- Ask for the user's current password if the user is logged in.
 - Send a password reset link to the user if he/she claims to have forgotten its current one.

-### Session

 [jwt]: (https://jwt.io/)
 [msts]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security